jvta/AzureVM/README.md

     }
 }
 ```

 ### Minimum Mandatory Parameter Requirements
-All VM deployments require the following parameters at a minimum to deploy a valid VM:
+All VM deployments require the following parameters at an absolute minimum to deploy a valid VM:
 * strVmName
 * strAdminUserName
 * sstrAdminPasswordOrKey